MohTecGames/TwitchGames/ChatBotVRM/README.txt

 [Trigger] [Message] -> Asks the AI a question.
 Example: "AI, tell me a joke!"
 (Note: "AI" is the default trigger word.
-If your avatar is named "Luna", you must type "Luna, tell me a joke!")
+If your avatar is named "Luna", you must type "Luna, tell me a joke!").
+- avatarmove [animation file name]
+- avatarswap [avatar skin file name]
 --------------------------------------------------------------------------
 [ ADMIN SETUP: URL INJECTION ]
 --------------------------------------------------------------------------